 Crypto license in Poland

 Poland is a member of the European Union.
 The country is located in Eastern Europe near Germany, Austria, the Czech Republic, and the Baltic countries.
 Some time ago Poland ran a new policy, that regulates virtual assets.
-The state government relies on digital technologies and the country becomes a host for many IT EU-registered companies like Egera, BitBay, BitStamp, BitFinex, etc.
+The state government relies on digital technologies and the country hosts many IT EU-registered companies like Egera, BitBay, BitStamp, BitFinex, etc. Poland in a really short period shows a loyal regulation of business activities with virtual assets, so it is a very attractive jurisdiction both from the side of regulation of virtual assets and from the side of taxation of activities.

 The country is known for consistently showing the highest GDP growth among European countries in the last few years.
 This is a true indicator that the country and its tax, legislative and other areas are very open to new business and investment.